 Oxides as the world’s most abundant materials are found everywhere as they make up 99% of earth’s outer crust, however their special properties at the nanoscale and atomic scale are largely unknown due to the fact that these materials are very difficult to study at these length scales.
 Now nanoscale oxides are roughly at the same stage of technological development as semiconductors were in the early 1970s – a period when researchers were finally learning how to work with them well enough to enable industrial applications such as the transistor and the computer.

-Our current research interests include the following:
+Our current research interests and capabilities include the following:

 ● Growth and Characterization of Transition Metal Oxide Thin films: We use pulsed laser deposition (PLD) techniques for high quality epitaxial thin film growth of oxides with atomic precision; X-ray diffraction for studying strain conditions and material quality, strain engineering, synthesis of artificial structures (ordered structures, superlattices, multilayers), and stabilization of metastable phases through heteroepitaxy.

 ● Strongly Correlated Electron Phenomena: Inter-coupled phenomena of charge, spin, and orbital and lattice degrees of freedom can lead to polar metals, metal-insulator transitions, colossal magnetoresistance, orbital/charge ordering, frustrated magnetism, and dilute magnetic semiconductors.
 We use transport and scanning probe measurements at variable temperatures and magnetic fields, and electric field based modulation techniques to study these phenomena.